-For further information about the options provided by the Gigaset N720 Multicell DECT System, and about installing, configuring and operating the Gigaset devices mentioned, see the relevant user guide.
-These are provided on the product CD or on the Internet at www.gigaset.com/pro.
+For further information about the options provided by the Gigaset N870 IP Multicell System, and about installing, configuring and operating the Gigaset devices mentioned, see the relevant user guide.
+These are provided on wiki.gigasetpro.com.

 Gigaset offers the Gigaset N720 SPK PRO (Site Planning Kit) to help you with measuring the wireless coverage and quality of your DECT network.
-For information on setting up and using the Gigaset measuring equipment, see the Working with the Gigaset N720 SPK PRO chapter → page 29.
+For information on setting up and using the Gigaset measuring equipment, refer to Section Working with the Gigaset N720 SPK PRO → P. 37.